amazon-connect/amazon-connect-salesforce-cti/docs/classic/03-cti-adapter/01-cti-adapter-configuration.md

 <img src={useBaseUrl('/img/classic/image87.png')} />

-11. Once the authentication window closes, select the **phone icon** in the console toolbar to open the CCP
+11. Select the **phone icon** in the console toolbar to open the CCP
     Note: You may also receive popups to allow notifications and microphone access.
 Please accept both.

+12. Click the Sign into CCP button

-12. You should now see the authenticated and logged in CCP
+13. You should now see the authenticated and logged in CCP

 <img src={useBaseUrl('/img/classic/image89.png')} />